SlimanJammal/LinkedInJobs/README.md

 **This project was done under the  supervision of Prof. Roi Poranne as part of a semester project for a BSc in computer science at the University of Haifa.**

+**the instructions to install and activate the web app are in cv_builder/README.md**

 ## Table of Contents

 1. [Description](#description)